ujjavala/trade-management-app/README.md

 -   POST /api/accounts: Creates a new account.
 -   PUT /api/accounts/{id}: Updates an existing account by ID.
 -   DELETE /api/accounts/{id}: Deletes an account by ID.
+-   GET /api/accounts/search?id={id}&lastName={lastName}: Searches for accounts by ID and/or last name.

 #### Trades